What to Research Before a Job Interview

 Revisions and Templates

-If you need to refresh your resume or cover letter to reflect lessons learned in interviews, download and adapt free resume and cover letter templates that match the tone and priorities of the roles you’re pursuing.
+If you need to refresh your resume or cover letter to reflect lessons learned in interviews, download and adapt free resume and cover-letter templates that match the tone and priorities of the roles you’re pursuing.

-When to Ask for Help: Coaching, Courses, and Templates
+When to Ask For Help: Coaching, Courses and Templates

 If you repeatedly pass screening but falter in interviews, or if mobility complexities are stalling offers, a focused intervention speeds progress.
 One-on-one coaching translates your research into a bespoke interview script and negotiation strategy.
-For professionals who prefer self-directed learning, a structured course that blends behavioral practice with mobility planning can accelerate results.
+For professionals who prefer self-directed learning, a structured course that blends behavioural practice with mobility planning can accelerate results.

 Conclusion